Decay and non-decay for the massless Vlasov equation on subextremal and extremal Reissner-Nordstr\"om black holes: Decay for massless Vlasov on Schwarzschild

 \begin{prop} Let $f_0 \in L^\infty(\mathcal{P}_0)$ satisfy Assumption~\ref{assumption_support} and let $f$ be the unique solution to the massless Vlasov equation on the Schwarzschild exterior with initial distribution $f_0$.
 Then there exist dimensionless constants $\bigc, \decayrate, C_0 > 0$ such that if we choose $\tauzero \geq C_0 \frac{\rsuppconst^2}{m}$, then

 where we have abbreviated $\trappedsupportset = \trappedsupportset_{\bigc,\decayrate,\tauzero}$ and $\smallsupportset = \smallsupportset_{\bigc,\decayrate,\tauzero}$. \end{prop}

 Having stated the main proposition, let us outline the strategy of proof.
-We establish preliminary estimates for momenta that are contained in the mass-shell in Section~\ref{prelim_massshell_estimates}.
 In Section~\ref{section_tstar} we then consider a fixed null geodesic $\gamma: [s_0,s] \rightarrow \Mschw$ such that $\gamma(s_0) \in \Sigma_0$ and use the estimates from Section~\ref{prelim_massshell_estimates} to obtain a bound on the time required by the geodesic to cross a certain region of spacetime.
 Specifically, we bound $\tau(\gamma(s))$ in terms of the radii $r(s_0),r(s)$ and the trapping parameter of the geodesic.
-This is the \emph{almost-trapping estimate} introduced in Section~\ref{subsubsec_geodflow} and is the key to proving Proposition~\ref{psupport_prop}.
-In Section~\ref{section_psupport} we then use the almost-trapping estimate to prove Proposition~\ref{psupport_prop}.
-We recall the outline of the argument from Section~\ref{sec_radialgeod}: Given a point $x \in \Mschw$ with $\tau(x)$ large, suppose a geodesic populates the momentum support at $x \in \Mschw$.
-The bounds derived in Section~\ref{section_tstar} then allow us to relate the time $\tau(x)$ with the trapping parameter and initial data of the geodesic.
-Combined with our assumption of compactly supported initial data, this allows us to derive bounds on the momentum of the geodesic at the point $x \in \Mschw$.
-Finally, we prove Theorem~\ref{maintheorem_precise} in Section~\ref{section_integralestimate}.
-Given Proposition~\ref{psupport_prop}, it only remains to show that the volume of the sets $\trappedsupportset$ and $\smallsupportset$ is exponentially small in $\tau$, which amounts to a simple computation involving the estimation of some integrals.
+This is the \emph{almost-trapping estimate}, which we introduced in Section~\ref{subsubsec_geodflow} and which is central to proving Proposition~\ref{psupport_prop}.
+See Section~\ref{sec_radialgeod} for an outline of the proof of the almost-trapping estimate.